cloudchacho/hedwig-python/docs/settings.rst

 It's recommended that this function be declared with ``**kwargs`` so it doesn't break on new versions of the library.

 optional; fully-qualified function name

-**HEDWIG_CALLBACKS**

-A dict of Hedwig callbacks, with values as callables or fully-qualified function names.
-The key is a tuple of message type and major version pattern of the schema.

-required for consumers; ``dict[tuple[string, string], string]``

 **HEDWIG_MESSAGE_ROUTING**